 Learning to identify and correctly prioritize risks and threats as they relate to your activities and lifestyle is inherent to risk management.
 Below are just a few considerations you should take into account:

 - Location: Certain threats and risks are endemic to certain locations.
 Earthquakes can happen anywhere but they are far more common near major fault lines.
-Gang violence for organized crime can result in death and mayhem anywhere people are found, but it is overwhelmingly centralized on major population centers.
+Gang violence can result in mayhem anywhere people are found, but it is overwhelmingly centralized on major population centers.
 Landslides, mudslides and avalanches are probably not much of a concern in the middle of Oklahoma or northern Texas.

 - Climate: Exposure is nature’s single biggest killer, and threats from temperature extremes will increase or decrease according to both climate and season.
 It is a little easier than you might be thinking to die from hypothermia if you are outside, wet and it is also windy, but it will be a far greater threat in the frozen reaches of North Dakota as compared to sunny Florida.
 Conversely, heat stroke will probably be near the top of your risk assessment chart if you are in Arizona during summertime, but way down on the list if you are in Maine in the fall.